 Similarly create other Set Types ‘Header’, ‘Carton’, ‘Articles, and ‘Total’.

-Make sure to add ‘Articles’ Set type as an Inner Set of ‘Cartons’ Set Type.
+Make sure to add the ‘Articles’ Set type as an Inner Set of ‘Cartons’ Set Type.

 Step 4: Add Fields to Sets.

-Next step is to add Fields to each Set Type you defined in the Step 3.
-All all fields of each Row Type of the CSV file to define the structure of the Message.
+The next step is to add Fields to each Set Type you defined in Step 3.
+All fields of each Row Type of the CSV file to define the structure of the Message.

-Select the Set type and define fields of each row type using menu option ‘Update’.
+Select the Set type and define fields of each row type using the menu option ‘Update’.